elvis-epx/pictdiff/README.md

 a diff image for quick inspection of changes, and the image should show the magnitude of these differences, as well as how color was affected.

+# Bugs

+Alpha channel of images is not taken into consideration yet.
+Not sure how to represent changes in alpha on the diff image.

+Differences in 48-bit images may be exagerated in diff image.
+Images with different color dephts are not correctly compared.

 # Contact

 Elvis Pfützenreuter - epxx@epxx.co - https://epxx.co